-To help you get a better idea of hotel tip etiquette, here are a few things to keep in mind the next time you’re traveling.
+To help you better understand hotel tip etiquette, here are a few mistakes to avoid next time you’re traveling.

 Forgetting to tip housekeepers